bencam/pelmanism/README.md

 file); see [here](http://stackoverflow.com/questions/18265935/python-create-list-with-numbers-between-2-values).

-An SO post helped me create the deck_check list (used in the guess_error() function in the game_logic.py file); see [here])(http://stackoverflow.com/questions/18265935/python-create-list-with-numbers-between-2-values).
+An SO post helped me create the deck_check list (used in the guess_error() function in the game_logic.py file); see [here](http://stackoverflow.com/questions/18265935/python-create-list-with-numbers-between-2-values).

-A SO discussion helped me figure out how to display chosen cards; see [here](http://stackoverflow.com/questions/2582138/finding-and-replacing-elements
+An SO discussion helped me figure out how to display chosen cards; see [here](http://stackoverflow.com/questions/2582138/finding-and-replacing-elements-in-a-list-python).
--in-a-list-python).

 ## License